-In October, 2010 PC Gold approached Micon International Limited (Micon) to review the exploration results to-date and audit and take responsibility for the resource estimate being completed by Fladgate personnel.
-Mr. B. Terrence Hennessey, P.Geo., of Micon visited the project site during October, 2010 to review the exploration activities, geology and mineralization at the deposit.
-Mr. Hennessey and Mr. Alan San Martin, MAusIMM, have worked on the review of the mineral resource estimate presented herein.
-While Fladgate prepared the block model for the mineralized BIF Zone, Mr. Sam Shoemaker, MAusIMM and SME Registered Member, also of Micon, operated the Whittle software to determine the portion of the mineralization potentially mineable by open pit methods.
+In October, 2010, PC Gold approached Micon to review the exploration results to-date and audit and take responsibility for the resource estimate being completed by Fladgate personnel.
+Mr. B. Terrence Hennessey, P.Geo., of Micon visited the project site during October, 2010, to review the exploration activities, geology and mineralization at the deposit.
+A second site visit was made to the project site on April 10 and 11, 2017 in the company of First Mining representative Laird Tomalty, to review the Fall/Winter 2016/2017 drill program results and re-examine the conditions on the property.